 Open Engagement is an annual international conference and gathering that focuses on social practice and socially-engaged art.
 For several years, the conference was hosted here in Portland, Oregon, and I was fortunate enough to attend the 2013 conference which linked up with the Portland Art Museum’s Shine a Light event and the partnership our museum has with Portland State University’s Art & Social Practice program.

 The conference was founded by artist and educator Jen Delos Reyes, who leads the planning and programming for each year’s Open Engagement.
-This year, the conference has moved from Portland to Queens (sniffle, sniffle), and will be co-presented by the Queens Museum and A Blade of Grass, and takes place at the Queens Museum, New York Hall of Science, the Queens Theater, Immigrant Movement International, and various locations around New York in May.
+In 2014, the conference moved from Portland to Queens (sniffle, sniffle), and was co-presented by the Queens Museum and A Blade of Grass, and took place at the Queens Museum, New York Hall of Science, the Queens Theater, Immigrant Movement International, and various locations around New York in May.

-To ramp up to this year’s conference, Delos Reyes and conference organizers have invited 100 contributors from the field to reflect on 100 questions collectively generated at the closing session of Open Engagement 2013.
-Each contributor writes a short blog post, published online in rapid succession between now and the start of the conference in May.
+To ramp up to the 2013 conference, Delos Reyes and conference organizers invited 100 contributors from the field to reflect on 100 questions collectively generated at the closing session of Open Engagement 2013.
+Each contributor wrote a short blog post, published online in rapid succession prior to the start of the conference.
 I was invited to write a short response to question #97: “Who stands to benefit from this work?”
-Below is an excerpt from my response — and I encourage you to read the full post here, as well as stay connected with the OE blog between now and May as all 100 contributors respond to all 100 questions.
+Below is my response — and I encourage you to read all 100 contributors respond to all 100 questions.
 And I invite your thoughts below — who do you think benefits from social practice and socially-engaged art, whether related to museums (as in my response) or out in the community?

 “Who stands to benefit from this work?”